RavetcoFX/mint_todo/README.md

 	*Add config to screensaver clock

-	*Let user take webcam shot and or select from faces
+	*Let user take webcam shot and or select from faces in ubuiquity

 	*User Face display on welcome screen